Supreme Leader blames Iran's 'enemies' for deadly protests

 Of the nine people killed Monday, seven were protesters.
 Six of them died in the central city of Qahdarijan when demonstrators stormed a police station and attempted to take guns from authorities, state media reported.
 The seventh protester was killed in nearby Khomaini Shahr.

-A policeman died in Najafabad after a protester shot at officers with a hunting rifle, according to state media.
+A police officer died in Najafabad after a protester shot at officers with a hunting rifle, according to state media.
 Three other officers were wounded.
 A member of the Basij, a pro-government militia, was also killed, in south Tehran.

-Video images shared on social media from the central city of Tuyserkan on Sunday showed protesters throwing chairs, tables and other objects in reach at riot police, forcing the outnumbered officers to retreat.
+Video images shared on social media from the central city of Tuyserkan on Sunday showed protesters throwing chairs, tables and other objects at riot police, forcing the outnumbered officers to retreat.
 Six protesters were shot dead in the unrest there, according to the semi-official Fars news agency.

 A man and his young son also died on Sunday when a fire truck hijacked by protesters ran them down on a street in western Iran's Dorud, according to the semi-official ISNA news agency.
 Twelve people were killed over the weekend.

-Iranian President Hassan Rouhani tried to downplay the significance of the protests, which have spread beyond the capital of Tehran to at least 18 cities, claiming that "This is nothing" compared to other outbreaks of unrest.
+Iranian President Hassan Rouhani on Monday tried to downplay the significance of the protests, which have spread beyond the capital of Tehran to at least 18 cities, claiming that "This is nothing" compared to other outbreaks of unrest.

 But authorities have nonetheless responded with mass arrests and by restricting the use of the social media apps Instagram and Telegram, used to organize the rallies.

+"The message: We want to encourage the protesters to continue to fight for what's right and to open up Iran," Undersecretary of Public Diplomacy Steve Goldstein said.

-There are now concerns that some protesters could face the death penalty.
-Musa Ghazanfarabadi, the head of Iran's Revolutionary Court, said Tuesday that some protest ringleaders could be charged with "muharabeh" -- taking up arms against the state -- and accused them of being connected with foreign intelligence agencies, the semi-official Tasnim news reports.
+There also are now concerns that some protesters could face the death penalty.

+Musa Ghazanfarabadi, the head of Iran's Revolutionary Court, said that some protest ringleaders could be charged with "muharabeh" -- taking up arms against the state -- and accused them of being connected with foreign intelligence agencies, the semi-official Tasnim news reports.
 The crime carries a maximum sentence of death.

 Trump: 'Time for change!'